An Overview of the Process of Becoming a Citizen of Spain as an Adult US National

 Applicants who receive a Certificate of Sephardic Origin from the Jewish Federation of New Mexico only have to show one link to Spain, as part of the application fee covers donations to two organizations that further Sephardic traditions in New Mexico.

 One easy way to obtain an additional special link to Spain is to sign up for an internet class at the Cervantes.es website.
 Go to Ave Global and register for a class.
-Once you pay and receive proof of registration, you can submit this to the Albuquerque branch of the Instituto Cervantes, and they can issue you a certificate.
+Once you pay and receive proof of registration, you can submit this to Amada at the Albuquerque branch of the Instituto Cervantes, and she can help issue you a certificate.
 It needs neither translation nor apostille.
+Email her at: email@example.com after you have your registration document.

 FBI Criminal Background Check with an apostille issued from the Secretary of State’s office in Washington, D.C. or Virginia, and translated into Spanish by a translator certified by the Ministry of Foreign Affairs of the Spanish Government.
 Please note that this is time sensitive, and is only valid for six months.